-With the last four races in the Tour of America's Dairyland returning to the Milwaukee area starting Thursday, now might be a good time to brush up on what each jersey color indicates.
+With the last four races in the Tour of America's Dairyland returning to the Milwaukee area starting Thursday, now might be a good time to figure out what the heck these cow-printed jerseys are all about and what each jersey color indicates.

 Bike racing aims to be an accessible sport and provide entry points for novices of all ages and genders, while still offering stiff competition for those with more experience.
 As participants add speed, skills and successes to their race histories, they can advance through tougher and tougher categories (called Cats).